 We will have contacted you if your plan rates have changed to Default Market Offer rates.

 The Default Market Offer has been introduced by the Federal government to reduce standing offer prices.
 It’s a reference price designed to make it easier for consumers and businesses to compare energy plans across different providers.
 It’s intended as a safety net for residential and small business customers in New South Wales, South Australia and south east Queensland, who don’t have the time or access to compare market offers provided by electricity retailers.

 The Default Market Offer is the annual total reference price.
 It will make it easier for consumers to make ‘apples with apples’ comparisons between different energy retailer price offers for electricity.

-The Australian Energy Regulator has determined the average annual usage level for each electricity distribution zone, they’ll also review annually.
+The Australian Energy Regulator has determined the average annual usage level for each electricity distribution zone, which they will review annually.

 1. Residential customers with flat tariffs

 2. Residential customers with controlled load